- Action Will Be Taken

 - The Emma Goldman Papers

-Resource Type: Internet WWW site The Emma Goldman Papers Project has collected, organized, and edited tens of thousands of documents from around the world by and about Emma Goldman (1869-1940), a leading figure in American anarchism, feminism, and radicalism.
+Resource Type: Website The Emma Goldman Papers Project has collected, organized, and edited tens of thousands of documents from around the world by and about Emma Goldman (1869-1940), a leading figure in American anarchism, feminism, and radicalism.
 In the spirit of Emma Goldman, the EGPP has extended its scholarly research to serve the community-to educate the public about the complexity of engagement in social and political transformation.
 It has published a microfilm edition of the papers (1991-1993) and A Guide to Her Life and Documentary Sources (1995).

 - The End of Dialectical Materialism: An anarchist reply to the libertarian Marxists